Konrad Morgen

 Georg Konrad Morgen (8 June 1909 – 4 February 1982) was a German SS Investigating Judge and Reich Police Official who investigated members of the SS for corruption and murder, especially in the Nazi concentration and extermination camps.
 He rose to the rank of SS-Sturmbannführer (major).
 After the war, Morgen served as witness at several anti-Nazi trials and continued his legal career in Frankfurt.

-Key to understanding Konrad Morgen and his investigations are the twin legal systems which operated at the same time in the Third Reich.
-These were defined by Ernst Fraenkel, a lawyer and political scientist in his 1941 book The Dual State as the 'Normative State' (a normal legal system similar to others in Western Europe) and the 'Prerogative State' (a parallel legal system in which orders from Hitler and others acting in his name were deemed legal).

-Konrad Morgen was able to investigate killings in the concentration and extermination camps as murder (under the normative laws) where there was no lawful order from Hitler authorising them (under the prerogative state).
-Under Nazi law the mass killings were legal and so Morgen could only lawfully investigate when a member of the SS exceeded their authority and killed someone without a legal order to do so.
+Konrad Morgen was able to investigate killings in the concentration and extermination camps as murder (under the normative laws) where there was no lawful order from Hitler authorising them.
 According to Professor David Fraser, "It is not possible to situate the juridical activities and criminal investigations carried out by Morgen within the camps without understanding the system as one that was legally constituted as part of a bureaucratic and legal struggle for domination within the Nazi state."

-Konrad Morgen also used his corruption investigations as a way to disrupt the activities of the SS.

-Morgen was known as a Blutrichter, or "blood judge", as a result of being one of the members of the judiciary authorised to issue the death penalty.
-A mistranslation of this may also be the reason that he earned the nickname 'The Bloodhound Judge', said to be for his determination and doggedness in pursuing cases.
+In postwar testimony, Morgen said that these investigations were intended to impede Nazi mass killings.

+In their biography, historians Herlinde Pauer-Studer and J. David Velleman describe Morgen as a paradoxical figure who was at home in the SS despite not being a true believer in Nazi ideology.
+They write that Morgen cared only for criminal justice, not social or political injustices, and deplored the concentration camps mainly for their corrupting effects on SS men.